ExpressGateway/express-gateway.io/docs/admin/users/index.md

 ### Overview Users

-This part of the API is responsible for managing User entities
+This part of the API is responsible for managing User entities User is the main entity in the system.
+User can have multiple Apps

 ### Create a User
 ##### Request: `POST /users`